AdenChen27/Econic/README.md

 ![Indifference Curve Intro-2](out/IndifferenceCurveIntro-2.gif)

-Animation #3: comparing bundles on indifference curve (Illustraiting diminishing utility of good x (as measured by how much y to which it's equivalent))
+Animation #3: comparing bundles on indifference curve (Illustraiting diminishing marginal rate of substitution)

 ![Indifference Curve Intro-3](out/IndifferenceCurveIntro-3.gif)

 Animation #4: comparing how much of good Y would one trade for a unit of good X on each point on the indifference curve.
-(Illustraiting diminishing utility of good x, like #3)
+(Illustraiting diminishing marginal rate of substitution)

 ![Indifference Curve Intro-4](out/IndifferenceCurveIntro-4.gif)